 - serve as advising advocates and leaders within the respective colleges and across campus

-- Ruth Darling, Assistant Provost for Student Success (Ex-Officio)
+- Ruth Darling, Associate Provost for Student Success (chair)

-- Missy Parker, Director – College of Arts and Sciences Advising Services, (Chair)
+- Missy Parker, Director – College of Arts and Sciences Advising Services

 - George Drinnon, Director – College of BA Undergraduate Programs